microsoft/EveryoneCanCode-US/Track_1_ToDo_App/Sprint-07 - Advanced Styling Your Web App/Feature 1 - Advanced Styling/User Story 4 - Confirm Delete.md

 <br/>

 🎉 Congratulations!
-You have now updated the user interface to confirm that you really want to delete a task before deleting it.
+You have now updated the user interface to confirm that a user really wants to delete a task before deleting it.

 <br/>